Clastify logo

 Image

 A type II pneumocyte is a secretory alveolar epithelial cell that releases surfactant into the alveolar lumen.
-Its cytoplasm contains many secretory vesicles called lamellar bodies, which are membrane-bound vesicles packed with layers of phospholipid and associated proteins.
+Its cytoplasm contains many secretory vesicles called lamellar bodies, membrane-bound vesicles packed with layers of phospholipid and associated proteins.

 Image

 Surfactant is a mixture of phospholipids and proteins that reduces surface tension in the moist lining of the alveolus.
-Lamellar bodies discharge surfactant by exocytosis into the alveolar lumen.
+Lamellar bodies release surfactant by exocytosis into the alveolar lumen.
 Without surfactant, the water film lining the alveolus would tend to pull the walls together, making collapse more likely.

 Contractile cells need contractile machinery